informatics-isi-edu/ermrest/docs/api-doc/data/naming.md

 These operators summarize the rights for the table instance containing the referenced RID column.
 The `trs` or _table rights summary_ operator yields a JSON formatted object with keys `update` and `delete` mapped to boolean values indicating whether that access is allowed on the record.
 The `tcrs` or _table and column rights summary_ operator includes the same content and extends it with a third `column_update` key mapped to a sub-object that is keyed by column names, each mapped to a boolean for whether update of that given column is allowed on the record.

-This feature is advertised as `"attributegroup_rights_summary": true` in the service features advertisement.
+These features are advertised as `"trs": true` and `"tcrs": true` in the service features advertisement.

 ## Data Paths